 Their work has also been featured in group exhibitions at the Moscow Museum of Modern Art (2018); National Museum of Art, Osaka, Japan (2018); Sharjah Biennial 13 (2017); Los Angeles County Museum of Art (2017); National Museum of Modern and Contemporary Art, Gwacheon, South Korea (2017); Royal Academy of Arts, London (2016); Wellcome Collection, London (2016); Aichi Triennale, Japan (2016); Hong Kong Arts Center (2016); Long Museum, Shanghai (2015); Museo de Arte Latinoamericano de Buenos Aires (2015); Museum of Contemporary Art, Detroit, US (2014); Guggenheim Museum, New York (2014); Centre Pompidou, Paris (2014); documenta (13), Kassel (2012) and Sharjah Biennial 8 (2007), among others.

-Jennifer Allora received a bachelor’s degree from the University of Richmond, US (1996) and a master’s degree from the Massachusetts Institute of Technology, Cambridge, US (2003).
-She also completed the Whitney Independent Study Program, New York (1999).
-Guillermo Calzadilla received his BFA from Escuela de Artes Plásticas, San Juan (1996) and his MFA from Bard College, New York (2001).
+Jennifer Allora received a bachelor’s degree from the University of Richmond, US (1996) and a master’s degree from the Massachusetts Institute of Technology (2013).
+Guillermo Calzadilla holds a BFA from Escuela de Artes Plásticas, San Juan (1996) and an MFA from Bard College, New York (2001).